odysseylabs-eng/.github/README.md

 # Odyssey Labs 🌳
-Web Accelerationists Building Web3 Products & Infrastructure To Grow The Adoption Of Web3
+Web Accelerationists Building Web3 Products & Infrastructure To Grow The Global Adoption Of Web3 In A Healthy & Sustainable Manner
 ### Odyssey
 /ˈɒd.ɪ.si/ *noun*